 Conducting Due Diligence

-Conducting due diligence is important for establishing trust with new stakeholders and maintaining it with existing partners.
-Due diligence involves thoroughly evaluating the capabilities, reliability, financial stability, and ethical practices of potential partners.
-This procedure aids in locating any dangers or warning signs that can affect the supply chain.
+Conducting due diligence is essential for establishing trust with new stakeholders and maintaining it with existing partners.
+This process involves thoroughly evaluating a potential partner’s capabilities, reliability, financial stability, and ethical practices.
+It helps identify risks or red flags that could disrupt the supply chain.

-Companies can mitigate risks and build a network of trustworthy stakeholders by ensuring that all partners meet predefined standards.
-Ongoing due diligence should be a standard practice, with regular reviews and assessments to ensure continued alignment with the supply chain’s values.
+Companies can reduce risk and build a network of trustworthy stakeholders by ensuring that all partners meet predefined standards.
+Ongoing due diligence should be standard practice, with regular reviews and assessments to confirm continued alignment with the supply chain’s values.

 One way to do this is through know-your-business (KYB) verification on all the stakeholders involved, including vendors, logistics, retailers, etc. As stated by AU10TIX, KYB is simply conducting due diligence on a business to find any illegal activities done by them.
 This is usually done against common activities, such as: